thin-edge/meta-tedge/docs/install-mender.md

 mender install <URI>
 ```

 Where `<URI>` can be any file-based storage or an HTTP/HTTPS URL.
 You can also deliver `.mender` file via ssh.
-To do that, remember to add `dropbear` to your build in the `conf/local.conf` file:
+To do that, remember to add ssh service to your build in the `conf/local.conf` file e.g `dropbear`:

 ```bash
 IMAGE_FEATURES:append = " ssh-server-dropbear"